IJSComplexMatter/dtmm/doc/quickstart.rst

 .. doctest::

    >>> viewer.intensity = 0.5

+The intensity value is a multiplication coefficient for the computed spectra.
+So a value of 0.5 decreases the intensity by a factor of 0.5.

 If input field was defined to be non polarized, you can set the polarizer